What Evidence Insurers Usually Ask For in Cyber Claims

 Technical findings and forensic material

 This may include forensic summaries, logs, indicators of compromise, system inventories, restoration records, affected user counts, and descriptions of what was encrypted, exfiltrated, deleted, or disrupted.
-The insurer does not always need every raw technical artifact immediately, but it usually wants enough information to validate the claim.
+The insurer does not always need every raw technical artifact immediately, but it usually wants enough information to validate the claim and confirm the sequence of events.
+See also Forensic Investigation Costs After a Breach.

 Contracts and third-party records